whoisjosephmark/createStyle/README.md

 ## API

+`createStyle(defaultTag, classes, defaultProps)`

 `createStyle` is a function that accepts three arguments

-1. Default Tag - the semantic HTML tag you want in the DOM whenever you use this element (this can be overwritten later)
+1. Default Tag (required) - the semantic HTML tag you want in the DOM whenever you use this element (this can be overwritten later)
-2. Classes - the CSS class names you want applied to the element by default (these can be appended to later)
+2. Classes (optional) - the CSS class names you want applied to the element by default (these can be appended to later)
-3. Default Props - tag props you want to set on the element other than class, including display name (for devtools)
+3. Default Props (optional) - tag props you want to set on the element other than class, including display name (for devtools)

+The function returns a React component with `forwardRef`.

 ## Advanced Usage